In the digital world, the most important touching point is engaging with your users through content.

 With two posts on Facebook, two on Instagram, and 13 tweets posted in the past year, this campaign was really successful on social media with an engagement rate of 1.7%.

-Another impactful social media campaign of Booking.com is their most recent one, called #BackToTravel.
+Another impactful social media campaign included in Booking.com's marketing strategy was their most recent one, called #BackToTravel.

 Booking.com knew at the beginning of 2021 that travel was coming back, maybe slower in some countries or faster in some others.